ngageoint/voxel-globe/README.md

 - **push** - Pushes all the docker images to the repo. `docker login` is required at least once on the computer to make this work.

-- **reset-volume** - (Deletes if they exist and) creates volumes necessary for Voxel Globe.
-This includes creating and populating an nVidia driver volume (Linux only), a VXL volume for storing vxl object code, a and Rabbit MQ volume for storing MQ status and cookies.
+- **create-volume** - Creates volumes necessary for Voxel Globe.
+This includes the image and storage directories/volumes
-- **windows-volume** - (Deletes if they exist and) creates volumes necessary for Windows operations.
-Since windows file permissions and lack of symlinks are so troublesome, additional docker volumes are creates for the postgresql database, image and storage directories.

 - **vxl** - Compiles vxl_src in the the vxl volume.
 This is done internally to handle permissions, installation, incremental building, and multiple build types.